An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 A single person's name was often spelt simply as it sounded by medieval scribes and church officials.
 An investigation into the specific origins the name Prendergast has revealed that such a practice has resulted in many spelling variations over the years.
 A few of its variants include: Prendergast, Prendegast, Pendergast, Pendegast, Prendregast, Pendergrass, Pendergrist, Pender and many more.

-First found in Pembrokeshire, where they held a family seat from early times and were Lords of the manor of Prendergast and estates in that shire.
+First found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth, where they held a family seat from early times and were Lords of the manor of Prendergast and estates in that shire.
 Maurice was a great friend and neighbor of Strongbow, Earl of Pembroke.
 He accompanied Strongbow in the Anglo\ Norman invasion of Ireland in 1172, and was rewarded with lands in Ireland in Waterford and south Mayo.

 This web page shows only a small excerpt of our Prendergast research.
 Another 181 words(13 lines of text) covering the years 1725, 1660, 1709, 1703 and 1710 are included under the topic Early Prendergast History in all our PDF Extended History products.